coderefinery/2022-03-22-workshop/content/_index.md

 <div class="alert alert-info">
 <span style="color:darkred;font-weight:bold">News:</span>

-- Registration closed, but that doesn't mean you can't attend.
-Anyone can follow us on https://twitch.tv/coderefinery/
+- Anyone can follow the workshop on https://twitch.tv/coderefinery/ but please do register anyway to "live stream" as this makes it easier for us to report to our funders on how many learners we reach.
 </div>

 ## Course goals